- Grade:

 Day 2 - Arrive Kathmandu.
 Group transfer to hotel.

 You will be met on arrival and transferred to your hotel.
-You might like to venture into Thamel, the tourist heart of Kathmandu, for your evening meal where you will find many restaurants and bars.
+For your evening meal, you might like to venture into Thamel, the tourist heart of Kathmandu, where you will find many restaurants and bars.

 Overnight: Kathmandu Guest House Or Similar, Kathmandu